openhab/openhab-docs/_addons_bindings/zwave/doc/hank/hkzwfld01_0_0.md

 ### Group 1: Report

-report the flooding detection,shock detection and the battert level This group supports 5 nodes.
+This group supports 5 nodes.

 ### Group 2: Send Command

-Group 2 is assigned to send BASIC SET command
 This group supports 5 nodes.

 ## Technical Information